Zanda Health API DocumentationBeta

 429 Response Body

-When rate limited, the API returns a RFC 7807 Problem Details response:
+When the application layer rate limits a request, it returns an RFC 7807 Problem Details response:

 {